Be the first to know when we launch new products and resources to help you achieve more in the lab.

 IL-1α, IL-1β, IL-6, TNFα, GM-CSF, LTB, TGF-B3

-Oligodendrocytes, in which TLR signalling has been activated by treatment with the TLR2 agonist Zymosan, have been shown to play a role in the repair of damage to the CNS and inflammation-mediated remyelination (Setzu et al., 2006).
+Oligodendrocytes, in which TLR signaling has been activated by treatment with the TLR2 agonist zymosan, have been shown to play a role in the repair of damage to the CNS and inflammation-mediated remyelination (Setzu et al. 2006).
 This strongly suggests a neuroprotective role of TLR2.
-However, contradicting results imply that Zymosan-mediated TLR2 activation results in complete oligodendrocyte loss and demyelination of intact myelin axons around lesions (Schonberg et al,.
-2007).
+However, contradicting results imply that zymosan-mediated TLR2 activation results in complete oligodendrocyte loss and demyelination of intact myelin axons around lesions (Schonberg et al. 2007).
 Further research is needed to fully understand the role of TLR2.

 There is increasing evidence for the importance of aberrant TLR neuronal expression in the development of pathological conditions.
 A distinct difference is seen in TLR activation in differentiated neurons versus neuronal progenitor cells, although both cell types express TLR2 and TLR4.
 TLR2 is involved in hippocampal neurogenesis, while TLR4 reduces proliferation and neuronal differentiation.
 Both TLRs regulate cell fate via MyD88 and NF-kB pathways, however, this is specific to progenitor cells, the mediators of differentiated cells are unknown.

 Table 4.
 TLRs in neurons.